 - Loss of appetite

-It can be transferred from one organism that carries it to another.
-Bearded dragons, and many species of lizards, shed the bacteria in their feces.
+Bearded dragons, and many species of lizards, shed this bacteria in their feces.
 If your cat develops salmonella after interacting with its habitat or poop, your bearded dragon may be responsible.
-With that said, it’s a rare occurrence.

 Are Bearded Dragons Venomous To Cats?

-Adult cats can survive a bite from a bearded dragon.
-Some may even shrug it off without your noticing it.
+Adult cats can survive a bite from a bearded dragon, and some may even shrug it off without your noticing it.
 To be sure, you should monitor the cat after it’s had a nasty tangle with a bearded dragon.
 If it manifests signs of lethargy or illness, contact your vet.

 Bearded dragons very rarely bite.
 In fact, they bite so rarely that they were considered non-venomous until 2015.
 At this point, Australian scientists discovered they do secrete a mild venom when attacking certain prey or defending themselves.
-It’s such a small dose that it’s rarely harmful to large animals or people.
+It’s such a small dose that it rarely harms large animals or people.

 How To Introduce A Cat To A Bearded Dragon

 Allow your cat to approach the bearded dragon or vice versa.
-The cat will begin sniffing and monitoring how your bearded dragon moves.
-The reptile is unlikely to react, but rest assured that it’s also watching the cat.
+The cat will begin sniffing and observing how the beardie moves.

-If the cat and bearded dragon react calmly, then allow them to meet outside of their enclosures.
-At this point, it’s best to enlist the help of another person, so you can each hold one animal.
-If you can’t find help, then hold the bearded dragon and let the cat approach.
-Be ready to tug the reptile away if the cat acts aggressively.
+If the cat and bearded dragon react calmly, they can meet outside their enclosures.
+At this point, you should enlist the help of a second person, so you can each hold one animal.

 Set both animals on the blanket next to each other.
 Let the cat and bearded dragon react to the other’s presence.
-This can mean more sniffing or just lying down.
-Both should look comfortable or slightly indifferent.
-If any conflicts arise, separate the two and return to the previous step.
+This can mean more sniffing or lying down; they should look comfortable or indifferent.

 Cats and bearded dragons are compatible pets.
-As long as you supervise any playtimes, introduce them properly, and pick the right temperaments, they’ll get along well.
+As long as you supervise any playtimes, introduce them properly, and select animals with the right temperaments, this combination usually works well.